Arsh1213/getting_started_with_javascript/Chapters/4_your_first_javascript_program.md

     <!-- The following line of code shows you can ask the browser to load a
     "JavaScript file" even before the content of the page, i.e., the html is loaded.
-You can point the browser towards a JavaScript file by passing the path to your file as a vaue for the "src" attribute of the "script" tag.
+You can point the browser towards a JavaScript file by passing the path to your file as a value for the "src" attribute of the "script" tag.

     However, such activities of the browser often makes the page load painfully slow, and is thus not recommended unless absolutely